 |Overlays||Including heritage, design and development and environmental significance overlays|

 |Particular Provisions||Including open space contributions and native vegetation controls|

 |General Provisions||Including general permit exemptions|

 The Hepburn Planning Scheme is prepared and adopted by Council with the Minister for Planning providing final approval.

-Future planning scheme
+A revised planning scheme

 A planning scheme must be reviewed by Council to ensure that it is achieving the strategic objectives for land use and development that are aspired to.

 The Victorian Government requires that all planning schemes are prepared based on a new model that includes a Municipal Planning Strategy and a Planning Policy Framework which integrates state, regional and local planning policies.
 This will result in the Hepburn Planning Scheme looking different to how it currently looks.